 America is in a crisis of conscience.
 I won’t accept the premise that solutions to big problems cannot be found.
 I refuse to submit that the promise of our democracy will be left unfulfilled.
 And I will not stand by and watch Black and Brown members of our communities continue to have their concerns ignored.
 This work is just beginning and I am ready to Keep it Moving Forward!

-Jen is a superwoman.
+“Jen is a superwoman.
 At home, she’s raising beautiful kids.
 At work she’s helping people with developmental disabilities.
-As an elected official, she’s fighting to make our communities better for our most vulnerable citizens.
+As an elected official, she’s fighting to make our communities better for our most vulnerable citizens.”

-Jen is a summa cum laude graduate of Western Michigan University with a Bachelor of Science in both American Public Policy and Psychology.
+Jen is a summa cum laude graduate of Western Michigan University with a Bachelor of Science in American Public Policy and Psychology.
 She is a Clinical Quality Specialist, Qualified Intellectual Disability Professional, and Qualified Mental Health Professional at Southwest Michigan Behavioral Health.

-She currently serves on the Board of Directors for the Continuum of Care, Kalamazoo County Environmental Health Advisory Council, the County ID Advisory Board, Kalamazoo County Metropolitan Planning Commission, Kalamazoo County Fair Council, Kalamazoo County Diversity, Equity, and Inclusion Council, and she Chairs the Kalamazoo County Board Appointments committee.
+She currently serves on the Board of Directors for the Continuum of Care, Kalamazoo County Environmental Health Advisory Council, the County ID Advisory Board, Open Data Citizen Oversight Advisory Committee, Department of Health and Human Services Board, and she Chairs the Kalamazoo County Board Appointments committee.
+Jen has given leadership to several county initiatives including the Opioid Settlement Fund Taskforce, the Housing Allocation Ad-hoc Committee, the Responsible Bidder Ad-hoc Committee, and the Construction Public Art Ad-hoc committee.

-She has previously served on the Kalamazoo Township Election Commission, the Public Transit Human Services Committee, the Regional Water and Waster Water Commission, the Board of Directors for Public Media Network, served as Chair of the Bronson Hospital Patient and Family Advisory Council, and the Chair of the County ID Taskforce Finance Subcommittee.
+She has previously served on the Kalamazoo Township Election Commission, the Public Transit Human Services Committee, the Regional Water and Waster Water Commission, Kalamazoo County Fair Council, Kalamazoo Metropolitan Planning Commission, and the Kalamazoo County Diversity, Equity, and Inclusion Council.
+She also served as Chair of the Bronson Hospital Patient and Family Advisory Council and on the Board of Directors for Public Media Network.
 She has also volunteered her time with many other organizations and causes.
 Jen has been an involved activist for nearly 20 years supporting Democratic candidates and progressive initiatives.
 She has helped build several grassroots organizations to bring people into an active role in their democracy.